rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 'c(nc)(C)cc'

-An alternate (and faster, particularly for large numbers of molecules) approach to do the same thing, using the function :api:`rdkit.Chem.MolFragmentToSmiles` :
+An alternate (and faster, particularly for large numbers of molecules) approach to do the same thing, using the function :py:func:`rdkit.Chem.MolFragmentToSmiles` :

 >>> atoms=set()
 >>> for bidx in env: